luisdaka/springKotlinBasic/README.md

-# springKotlinBasic
-Kotlin &amp; JUnit 5
+# Spring Boot with Kotlin & JUnit 5